- Benefits of good nutrition during cancer treatment

 Water straight from lakes, rivers, streams, or springs

-Well water unless you check with your doctor first
+Well water unless you check with your cancer care team first

 Unpasteurized fruit and vegetable juices